Him We Proclaim

 Hello, I’m Keelan.

-I serve as the George Liele Director of the Center for Great Commission Studies at Southeastern Baptist Theological Seminary
+I serve as the George Liele Director of the Center for Great Commission Studies and as a professor of Christian Missions at Southeastern Baptist Theological Seminary.

-I also serve as instructor of missiology at the seminary.
+I also serve as Assistant Professor of Christian Missions at the seminary.
 Previously, I served as the Associate Director for the Union Baptist Association in Houston, TX.

 My areas of focus cover both North American and International missions.
 I teach and write on church renewal and replanting as well as developing healthy sending culture in churches.
 I have a passion for mobilizing the church to the nations, and a love for missions history.